 Less crowded than the beach parks, side streets in the downtown area, or Cocoa Beach Pier area.
 We are not saying there will be nobody there, but it will not be packed.
 This is more of a locals’ beach.
 It’s well worth dealing with the “cons”.

 No restrooms or showers.
 Metered parking is $2.50 an hour.
 There are about 12 metered spots and one is handicapped.
 I wouldn’t consider this wheelchair accessible even though there are no steps.

 Lots of Florida native plants all around, including sea grapes, sea oats, and much more!

 The view right before walking to your beautiful Cocoa Beach Wedding at 13th Street South.

 The view from the beach looking toward where the bride and other bridal party will walk down the aisle.
 Look at those beautiful palm trees!!!

 The awesome ocean peaking through sea oats.
 Breathtaking views in a quieter setting.

-Need Wheel Chair Accessible?
+Need Wheel Chair Accessibility?

 Ok, so we are always asked if the area is wheelchair accessible.
 Usually, our answer is the boardwalk, but once you get on the sand it isn’t.
 The great City of Cape Canaveral has done the right thing and made a partial area of sand, wheelchair accessible on 3 of their streets.
+We use Monroe Ave.